-- Call a professional in your option to schedule the interview. - Before the interview, read about the field so that you can ask informed questions. - Prepare a list of 10 open-ended questions to ask at the interview. - Focus on questions that will provide useful career planning information. - Do not ask questions that you could learn from your reading. - Do not ask personal questions such "How much do you earn?" - Arrive on time and dress appropriately for the interview. - After the interview, white a thank you note to the person you interviewed. - Turn in: - list of questions - interviewee name, title, company - analysis of the interview: summarize the interview information (not question and answer format) and discuss this career option in relation to your current goals and interests - copy of thank you note - if you interview two professions include a comparison and contrast of the information from the two interviews
+- Call a professional in your option to schedule the interview. - Before the interview, read about the field so that you can ask informed questions. - Prepare a list of 10 open-ended questions to ask at the interview. - Focus on questions that will provide useful career planning information. - Do not ask questions that you could learn from your reading. - Do not ask personal questions such "How much do you earn?" - Arrive on time and dress appropriately for the interview. - After the interview, write a thank you note to the person you interviewed. - Turn in: - list of questions - interviewee name, title, company - analysis of the interview: summarize the interview information (not question and answer format) and discuss this career option in relation to your current goals and interests - copy of thank you note - if you interview two professions include a comparison and contrast of the information from the two interviews

 Many of the 10 and 5 point activities require a verification form.
-Type a form with the pertinent information for the person in charge to sign.
-Alter the form for your meeting/event/etc. The form should be complete except for the signature and title and should be brought with you to the event.
+Type a form with the pertinent information for the person in charge to sign (see below for an example).
+Alter the form for your meeting/event/etc. The form should be typed prior to attending the event and should be brought with you to the event; do not expect event coordinators to remember you and to sign the form days later.
 Lack of prior planning on your part does not constitute an emergency on the part of the person in charge of the event.
-A handwritten form is NOT acceptable.
+Handwritten forms, signed business cards, signed flyers, emails, etc. are NOT acceptable

-Professional Developm nent Form Example
+Pro essional Development Form Example

-ded the Family and Consumer Sciences om 11:00 a.m. until 4:00 p.m. at The Park
+This is to verify that Erin Maxwell attended the Family and Consumer Sciences Presidential Picnic on May 3 rd , 2003, from 11:00 a.m. until 4:00 p.m.
+This event was sponsored by the Student Association of Family and Consumer Sciences and was held at The Park of the Oaks, Santa Barbara, California.

 Signed Title